 As a group we have a common interest in understanding atomic-scale structure, and in particular how the geometric arrangement of atoms within a material can bring about unusual and interesting properties.
-We work hard to maintain a relaxed and supportive environment, preferring an emphasis on creative thinking instead of simply forcing people to put in as many hours as possible at the bench.
+We work hard to maintain a relaxed and supportive environment, preferring an emphasis on creative thinking instead of hours at the bench.

 We are always on the lookout for dynamic and creative individuals to join the group.
 The group works best when we have a good gender balance, and we are 100% LGBTQ+ friendly.
 Some basic information is given below, but please don’t hesitate to get in touch with Andrew should you wish to find out more.

-Together with Mark Senn and Arkadiy Simonov, we usually take between 4 and 6 Part II students each academic year, often in collaboration with one or other of the research fellows in the group.
+We generally take around 4 Part II students each academic year, often in collaboration with one or other of the research fellows in the group.
 There is nearly always a mix of computational and experimental projects, sometimes involving the possibility of spending time with collaborators overseas.
 Most Part IIs learn to code during the year.
 Representative project areas include:

-We try hard to make sure our Part IIs have a strong sense of ownership over their project, because engagement correlates much more strongly with the success of the year than do marks in Part I. We are proud that our Part IIs have won the thesis prize six times in as many years, and that many have seen their work published in the world’s most prestigious chemistry, physics, and materials science journals.
+We try hard to make sure our Part IIs have a strong sense of ownership over their project, because engagement correlates much more strongly with the success of the year than do marks in Part I. We are proud that our Part IIs have won the thesis prize seven times in as many years, and that many have seen their work published in the world’s most prestigious chemistry, physics, and materials science journals.
 Examples of papers published by recent Part II students include:

 Everyone in the group attends at least one conference during the year.
 This gives each student a chance to talk about what they’re doing (always good practice for the viva), to get a feel for what is happening in the broader field, to meet some people from other UK chemistry departments, and to find out what research-level discourse feels like.

 If you are interested in finding out more about joining the group for your Part II, please don’t hesitate to get in touch to arrange a chat.
-Whether or not you manage to find us all during the ICL Part II open day, please do make an appointment to come and meet Andrew and the group separately at some other time that suits you.
+Whether or not you manage to find us all during the ICL Part II open day, please do make an appointment to come and meet the group at a time that suits you.

-We aim to offer approximately 2 DPhil studentships each year.
-Details will be posted on this site (and elsewhere, e.g. jobs.ac.uk) for projects where there is specifically-allocated funding.
-Very often the timing can be difficult to control, and so we suggest that students interested in joining the group contact Andrew as early as possible in the academic year, irrespective of whether studentship funding is yet available or not.
+Project details will be posted on this site (and elsewhere, e.g. jobs.ac.uk) in late autumn.
+Funding is via the group’s ERC Advanced Grant, and as such is limited to UK/EU nationals.
+Students interested in joining the group are welcome to contact Andrew at any time.
 The most important deadline for Oxford DPhil applications is in early January (details here), with funding decisions usually made somewhat later in the year.

 Postdoctoral Research Associates

-We are always happy to support applications for independent Research Fellowships for candidates of exceptional academic calibre.
+We actively support applications for independent Research Fellowships for candidates of exceptional academic calibre.
 We are strongly committed to mentorship of our Research Fellows, providing a supportive environment that encourages intellectual freedom and the generation of new ideas.
 Our Research Fellows are given unfettered access to the group’s research facilities, participate in our annual retreat, and supervise their own Part II students.

 |J von Liebig||Rayleigh|